NBA Hall of Fame

 He owned the Nationals until 1963 and saw them win the 1955 NBA Championship.
 He was posthumously inducted into the Hall of Fame as a contributor in 2000.

-Biasone's Awards and Records
+Biasone's Awards and Honors

 • NBA Champion Owner (1955)